-Narrowband $H\alpha$ is the signature filter of IPHAS that cannot be calibrated against other wide-field surveys.
+Narrow-band ${\rm H}\alpha$ is the signature filter of IPHAS and cannot be calibrated against other wide-field surveys.
 Accordingly an internal method is needed.

 Since this band is embedded within the r band, it means that the same calibration shifts applied to the r band can also be applied to the $H\alpha$ band of each observing sequence as a first estimate.
-Indeed the extraction pipeline assumes that in stable weather there should be a constant offset between the r and $H\alpha$ zeropoints, and it is applied as a matter of routine.
-This offset was taken to be 3.14 at the time of IPHAS DR2 (Barentsen et al. 2014).
+Indeed the extraction pipeline assumes that in stable weather there should be a constant offset between the r and $H\alpha$ zero points and it is applied as a matter of routine.
+The offset applied in the pipeline was taken to be 3.14 at the time of IPHAS DR2 (Barentsen et al. 2014).
 Based on more recent data, we now regard 3.115 as the better value.
-This update has been obtained by folding the spectrum of Vega (CALSPEC stis_009, Bohlin et al. 2014) with the ING measured filter curves and an atmosphere calculated with ESO SkyCalc (Noll et al. 2012; Jones et al. 2013) for La Silla
+This update has been obtained by folding the spectrum of Vega (CALSPEC stis 009, Bohlin et al. 2014) with the ING measured filter curves and an atmosphere calculated with ESO SkyCalc (Noll et al. 2012; Jones et al. 2013) for La Silla (similar altitude to La Palma), an airmass of 1.2 (as used by Pan-STARRS, Tonry et al. 2012, and close to our survey median of 1.15) and a precipitable water vapour (PWV) content of 5 mm (García-Lorenzo et al. 2009).
+Optical surfaces were not taken into account, as precise measurements of them were not available and they are expected to be grey over the r-band filter.

 Fig. 7.
-To illustrate the outcome of the $H\alpha$ calibration, the Galactic Plane footprint is shown with all the fields marked as points.
+To illustrate the outcome of the $H\alpha$ calibration, the Galactic plane footprint is shown with all the fields marked as points.
 Colour indicates the shift applied to the $H\alpha$ zeropoint, according to the Glazebrook correction, while the black squares indicate the fields used as anchors.